-Either method you choose, if you are using your own vehicle, or are reimbursing your cleaners mileage, it is important to keep precise records of mileage used.
-Mileage and vehicle expense can be one of your largest tax write off’s for your maid service, therefore you will want to keep records of all of your travel so that you can save on your taxes.
+Either method you choose, if you are using your own vehicle, or are reimbursing your cleaner’s mileage, it is important to keep precise records of mileage used.
+Mileage and vehicle expenses can be one of your largest tax write off’s for your maid service, therefore you will want to keep records of all of your travel so that you can save on your taxes.

 Standard Mileage Deduction

-In my maid service I did not invest in company vehicles, instead, my employees used their own vehicle and the business reimbursed them the mileage.
+In my maid service, I did not invest in company vehicles, instead, my employees used their own vehicles and the business reimbursed them for the mileage.
 We reimbursed the employees using the IRS’s mileage rate.

 Currently, the IRS allows 56 cents per mile.
 When you claim this deduction, it does not mean you get 56 cents back from the IRS.
 What it does is reduces your tax liability.
 Subsequently, if are not recording and writing off mileage you will be paying more income tax than you should.

 The IRS has strict guidelines if you will be claiming mileage.
 If you are claiming Mileage as an expense your mileage log should include the following: